Why Study French?

 Students will receive a “Course planning, placement, and recommendations” sheet with their language placement information from Academic Advising during Orientation and via email.

-(Ph.D., Stanford University) Assistant Professor of French.
+(Ph.D., Stanford University) Associate Professor of French.
 Areas of research and teaching interest include nineteenth-century French and comparative literature, literary theory, music and literature, aesthetics, intellectual history, visual culture, film, and the relations between Islam and the West.

-(Ph.D., The Ohio State University) FDI Curriculum Director, Associate Professor of French and Francophone Studies.
+(Ph.D., The Ohio State University) FDI Curriculum Director, Professor of French and Francophone Studies.
 Fields of research include Francophone African and Caribbean literatures, French theory, and cultural studies.
 "L'esclave est d'abord celui qui ne sait pas.
 L'esclave de l'esclavage est celui qui ne veut pas savoir." (Édouard Glissant).

 (Ph.D., University of Rochester) Senior Lecturer in French.